KDE/digikam-doc/asset_management/organize_find.rst

     digiKam Editing Panorama Title From Captions Sidebar Tab Within Image Editor

 And now we tell you that this is the Allies landing site *Omaha Beach* in the French Normandie 60 years after the disembarkation.
 One starts to dream, have associations, memories, the historical time span is present, you may hear the silence.
-The caption has totally reframed to perception of this panorama.
+The **Caption** has totally reframed to perception of this panorama.

 For others to appreciate your photographs, the **Title** is probably more important than the image itself for the interest it creates.
 When you show pictures, tell a story.
 Remember that the key is to convey the meaning to viewers, to help them understand what you understand about the subject and what moved you.